Johnson's Baby

-Johnson's Baby is an American brand of baby cosmetics and skin care products owned by Johnson & Johnson (J&J).
+Johnson's Baby is an American brand of baby cosmetics and skin care products owned by Kenvue.
 The brand was introduced in 1893 with Johnson's Baby Powder.
 The product line consists of baby powder, shampoos, body lotions, massage oil, shower gels and baby wipes.

 History

 Johnson's Baby Powder and sanitary napkins (1893)

-Johnson's Baby Powder was an invention of Dr. Frederick B. Kilmer, company's first director of scientific affairs.
-In 1892 responded to a letter from a physician about a patient suffering skin irritations after using medicated plasters.
+Johnson's Baby Powder was an invention of Dr. Frederick B. Kilmer, the company's first director of scientific affairs.
+In 1892, he responded to a letter from a physician about a patient suffering skin irritations after using medicated plasters.
 Kilmer suggested to use scented Italian talcum powder to mitigate the irritation and sent a can to the doctor.

 Baby Powder debuted in 1893 and went to the market in 1894.
 The earliest Baby Powder was in a yellow and red tin with a label "For Toilet and Nursery”.

 According to Robert Shook, sanitary napkins were included in the young mother's kit but never considered a separate product until customers asked the company for it.

 The first baby to appear on Johnson's Baby powder label was Mary Lea Johnson Richards, granddaughter of Robert Wood Johnson I (co-founder of Johnson & Johnson).

 According to Johnson & Johnson's representative Fred Tewell, baby powder-scented cleaning products became almost a standard not only to cosmetics, but to diapers as well.

 Discontinuation of Baby Powder

-Johnson & Johnson issued a recall of its Baby Powder in October of 2019 after the United States Food and Drug Administration discovered trace amounts of asbestos in a bottle.
+Johnson & Johnson issued a recall of its Baby Powder in October 2019 after the United States Food and Drug Administration discovered trace amounts of asbestos in a bottle.
 After over 100 years, the company announced on May 20, 2020 that its talc-based Baby Powder would be discontinued in the United States and Canada, following declining sales and backlash from recent lawsuits over allegations that the product contained asbestos, which can cause cancer.
 However, cornstarch-based Baby Powder will continue to be sold in both the United States and Canada.

 On October 15, 2021, Johnson & Johnson put its talc liabilities into Chapter 11 bankruptcy in the United States.

+On April 4, 2023, J&J's talc liabilities once again filed for bankruptcy.